dustin/dustin.sallings.org/_posts/2020-04-29-gopro-plus.markdown

 * [GPMF Parser](https://github.com/dustin/gpmf)
 * [GoPro Plus CLI/Web UI](https://github.com/dustin/gopro)

-The GoPro Plus client UI is fairly complete.
+The GoPro Plus client API is fairly complete.
 There are parts I understand, but haven't really used because I haven't figured out what I want to do with them.  e.g., I couldn't figure out how to retrieve the contents of a GoPro Plus collection (for sharing), so they're not